Topic X: What a Law School Application Essay Should Cover

 - Aug 22, 2013

 - Law School Admissions

-Today’s guest LSAT blog post is from Anna Ivey, founder of Ivey Consulting — which has partnered with Blueprint LSAT Prep to take over all of our law school application consulting.
+Today’s guest LSAT blog post is from Anna Ivey, founder of Ivey Consulting — which has partnered with Blueprint LSAT Prep to take over all of our law school admissions consulting.
 Blueprint students get a discount on all 1-on-1 application consulting packages, so check them out now.

 Here’s a question I hear all the time: “Should I write about [topic X] in my law school application essay?”

 That’s the wrong question to be asking, but I completely understand why people ask it: essay prompts in law school applications can be bewildering.

 Here’s a real example of what a non-bewildering essay prompt looks like: